povlteksttv/Change-MD5-Checksum-Macro/README.md

-# Change Powershell.exe MD5-checksum from office macro
+# Change the checksum of a program (Powershell) using VB.
 A macro that adds a null to powershell.exe which changes the MD5-checksum.
-It can be used to bypass certain policies and controls that tries to block powershell.exe from running via office programs.
+It can be used to bypass certain policies and controls that only look at checksums for blacklists.